Attachment theory

 For infants and toddlers, the "set-goal" of the hypothesized behavioural system is to maintain or achieve proximity to attachment figures, usually the parents.

-Attachment theory posits that infants need to form a close relationship with at least one primary caregiver to ensure their survival, and to develop healthy social and emotional functioning.
-It was first developed by psychiatrist and psychoanalyst John Bowlby (1907–90).
-The theory proposes that secure attachments are formed when caregivers are sensitive and responsive in social interactions, and consistently available, particularly between the ages of six months and two years.
-As children grow, they are thought to use these attachment figures as a secure base from which to explore the world and to return to for comfort.
-Interactions with caregivers have been hypothesized to form a specific kind of attachment behavioral system – or, more recently, internal working model – the relative in/security of which influences characteristic patterns of behavior when forming future relationships.
-Separation anxiety or grief following the loss of an attachment figure was proposed as being a normal and adaptive response for a securely attached infant.
+Attachment theory is a psychological and evolutionary framework concerning the relationships between humans, particularly the importance of early bonds between infants and their primary caregivers.
+Developed by psychiatrist and psychoanalyst John Bowlby (1907–90), the theory posits that infants need to form a close relationship with at least one primary caregiver to ensure their survival, and to develop healthy social and emotional functioning.

+Pivotal aspects of attachment theory include the observation that infants seek proximity to attachment figures, especially during stressful situations.
+Secure attachments are formed when caregivers are sensitive and responsive in social interactions, and consistently present, particularly between the ages of six months and two years.
+As children grow, they use these attachment figures as a secure base from which to explore the world and return to for comfort.
+The interactions with caregivers form patterns of attachment, which in turn create internal working models that influence future relationships.
+Separation anxiety or grief following the loss of an attachment figure is considered to be a normal and adaptive response for an attached infant.

-In the 1970s, developmental psychologist Mary Ainsworth expanded on Bowlby's work, codifying the caregiver's side of the attachment process as necessitating the adult's availability, appropriate responsiveness and sensitivity to infant signals.
-She and her team devised a laboratory procedure known as the Strange Situation Procedure, which she used to identify attachment patterns in infant-caregiver pairs: secure; avoidant; anxious attachments; and later, disorganized attachment.
+Research by developmental psychologist Mary Ainsworth in the 1960s and '70s expanded on Bowlby's work, introducing the concept of the "secure base", impact of maternal responsiveness and sensitivity to infant distress, and identified attachment patterns in infants: secure, avoidant, anxious, and disorganized attachment.
 In the 1980s, attachment theory was extended to adult relationships and attachment in adults, making it applicable beyond early childhood.
-Bowlby's theory integrated concepts from evolutionary biology, object relations theory, control systems theory, ethology, and cognitive psychology, and was most fully articulated in his trilogy, Attachment and Loss (1969–82).
+Bowlby's theory integrated concepts from evolutionary biology, object relations theory, control systems theory, ethology, and cognitive psychology, and was fully articulated in his trilogy, Attachment and Loss (1969–82).

-While criticized from its inception by academic psychologists, ethnographers and psychoanalysts in the 1950s, attachment theory has become a dominant approach to understanding early social development and has generated extensive research.
-Several researchers–notably Michael Lamb and his colleagues in the mid-1980s–have shown that the diagnoses of attachment security or insecurity constructed using procedures like the Strange Situation are primarily reflections of what was going on in the social environment during the procedure, external to the child and his or her caregiver(s).
-Other findings challenge the theory's observational claims, its claims to universal cultural relevance, the role of temperament in shaping attachment behaviour, the unobservability of internal working models, and the limitations of discrete attachment patterns.
-Such criticisms are rarely addressed by attachment advocates and so the theory's core concepts continue to influence therapeutic practices and social and childcare policies.
-Recent findings show that attachment theory is mistaken to assume a one-to-one program underpins infant social behaviour.
-In short, attachment theory overemphasizes maternal influence on shaping children's social lives while overlooking genetic, cross-cultural, and broader social factors.
+While long criticized by academic psychologists, anthropologists and psychoanalysts, attachment theory has become a dominant approach to understanding early social development and has generated extensive research.
+Despite criticisms related to temperament, measurement, neglect of social complexity, and mother-blaming the theory has influenced therapeutic practices and social and childcare policies.
+Recent critics of attachment theory argue that it overemphasizes maternal influence while overlooking genetic, cultural, and broader familial factors, with studies suggesting that adult attachment is more strongly shaped by genes and individual experiences than by shared upbringing.
+Attachment theory models are heavily focused on attachment to the mother, not other family members and peers, also noted by Rosjke Hasseldine.
+A misapprehension of attachment theory has also given rise to multiple pseudoscientific therapeutic practices which resulted in the deaths of multiple children.